SherlyCosta/SherlyCosta/README.md

 ## Hey 👋 I'm Erisa Sherly D'Costa

-### Passionate Web Developer
+### Software Developer

-A passionate entry-level web developer with a strong foundation in JavaScript.
-I love working on innovative web solutions and enjoy learning new things every day to grow both personally and professionally.
-I’m eager to contribute my skills to create meaningful and scalable digital experiences.
+I am an entry-level web and software developer with a solid understanding of JavaScript.
+I enjoy creating web solutions and am always willing to learn and improve.
+I look forward to using my skills to build useful and scalable digital applications.

 - 🖥️ Check out my [Portfolio](https://sherlycosta.github.io/Portfolio/)